SOLE-Colombia/movimiento-solero-2026-voltaje/content/es/inspire/insp-sharing-your-internet.md

 autor: "SOLE Colombia"
 draft: false
 ---
-# ¿Estarías dispuesto a quitarle la clave a tu wiFi?
+# ¿Estarías dispuesto a quitarle la clave a tu WiFi?

-Tags: Pregunta Provocadora
-R2025: no creada
-idioma: español
-pie: No
-reacción: No
-traducción: No